-- 6.3.1 Conduct testing such that there are no other vehicles, highway furniture, obstructions, other objects or persons protruding above the test surface that may give rise to abnormal sensor measurements within a lateral distance of 6.0m on the driver side and 4.0m on the passenger side of the VUT test path, 1.0m around of the EPT and within a longitudinal distance of 30m ahead of the VUT when the test ends (Figure 6). - 6.3.2 Test areas where the VUT needs to pass under overhead signs, bridges, gantries or other significant structures are not permitted.
+6.3.1 Conduct testing such that there are no other vehicles, highway infrastructure (except lighting columns during the low ambient lighting condition tests), obstructions, other objects or persons protruding above the test surface that may give rise to abnormal sensor measurements within a lateral distance of 6.0m on the driver side and 20.0m on the passenger side of the VUT test path, 1.0m around of the EPT and EBT and within a longitudinal distance of 30m ahead of the VUT when the test ends (Figure 7).

-Figure 6: Free surroundings
+Figure 7: Free surroundings

-6.3.3 The general view ahead and to either side of the test area shall comprise of a wholly plain man made or natural environment (e.g. further test surface, plain coloured fencing or hoardings, natural vegetation or sky etc.) and must not comprise any highly reflective surfaces or contain any vehicle-like silhouettes that may give rise to abnormal sensor measurements.
+- Test areas where the VUT needs to pass under overhead signs, bridges, gantries or other significant structures are not permitted. - 6.3.3 The general view ahead and to either side of the test area shall comprise of a wholly plain man made or natural environment (e.g. further test surface, plain coloured fencing or hoardings, natural vegetation or sky etc.) and must not comprise any highly reflective surfaces or contain any vehicle-like silhouettes that may give rise to abnormal sensor measurements.